Chicago aldermen, community leaders offer $2.5M to reactivate ShotSpotter

 RELATED: Chicago alderman urges Mayor Johnson to reactivate ShotSpotter after death of Sierra Evans

 The city's annual cost for ShotSpotter is $9.6 million.
-The $2.5 million offered would cover about 26% of that cost.
+The $2.5 million offered would cover the cost to get the technology back up and running for a little over three months.